 So you have decided a camping trip is on the agenda and you have realized that your new fancy mobile device will not last the whole duration of your 3-day trip.
 If you are camping on a campsite then you will be incredibly lucky to have an outlet to use.
 On the other hand, if you are like most that go camping you will not have any access to any facilities, never mind a phone charging facility.

-Luckily we are at a point in time that means you have numerous options when it comes to charging your mobile while on a camping trip and without any source of electricity.
-With a little pre-planning, you will be able to take hundreds of Instagram worthy photos and stay in touch with friends and family for your whole camping trip.
+Luckily we are at a point in time which means you have numerous options when it comes to charging your mobile while on a camping trip and without any source of electricity.
+With a little pre-planning, you will be able to take hundreds of Instagram-worthy photos and stay in touch with friends and family for your whole camping trip.

-5 Ways You Can Keep Your Devices Charged While Camping
+5 Ways You Can Charge a Phone While Camping

 Harness the Power of Solar